Charles de Lorencez: Assessment

 Lorencez established himself as a courageous and ambitious career soldier.
 He studied military tactics and rose to prominence during the French empire.
 He was entrusted with independent command in Mexico, but his limitations as senior commander began to show as he was overconfident of his forces.
 He led a daring strike into the heart of Mexico intending to take the capital but his quick and stubborn assault on Puebla led to disaster.
 Lorencez was disgraced and robbed of a chance to possibly receive a marshal's baton.
-However, the general performed at his best once more in the Franco-Prussian war and at Gravelotte, his division, along with IV corps' other divisions took on the main Prussian assault by St. Privat and their lines held against merciless Prussian assaults.
+However, the general performed at his best once more in the Franco-Prussian war and at Gravelotte, his division, along with IV corps' other divisions took on the main Prussian assault by Saint-Privat and their lines held against merciless Prussian assaults.

 Lorencez rose up the ranks of French command as a brave and ambitious soldier, but fell short of independent senior command like his other peers of the age.